megumi2414/megumi2414.github.io/README.md

 ---
 ```

-The example can be previewed from
+三十三、The example can be previewed from

 [https://sighingnow.github.io/jekyll-gitbook/jekyll/2023-08-31-mermaid.html](https://sighingnow.github.io/jekyll-gitbook/jekyll/2023-08-31-mermaid.html)

 ## License

-二十九、This work is open sourced under the Apache License, Version 2.0.
+三十四、This work is open sourced under the Apache License, Version 2.0.

 Copyright abcdefg.